MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/security/common-threats.md

 This is less of a problem for Transport Layer Security (TLS) connections, as TLS authenticates all parties and encrypts all traffic.
 Using TLS prevents an attacker from performing IP address spoofing on a specific connection (for example, mutual TLS connections).
 But an attacker could still spoof the address of the DNS server that Skype for Business Server uses.
 However, because authentication in Skype for Business is performed with certificates, an attacker wouldn't have a valid certificate required to spoof one of the parties in the communication.

-On the other hand, Caller Id Spoofing comes into play when you have established a SIP trunk between a provider, PSTN gateway or another PBX system and Skype for Business Server.
-In these cases, Skype for Business Server doesn't offer any protection to prevent against caller id spoofing.
-This means that a Skype for Business user can receive a call from the SIP trunk with a spoofed caller id displaying the phone number or display name (if reverse number lookup applies) of another Skype for Business user.
-Protection to this should be applied on the provider side, PSTN or PBX gateway.
+On the other hand, Caller ID Spoofing comes into play when you have established a SIP trunk between a provider, PSTN gateway or another PBX system and Skype for Business Server.
+In these cases, Skype for Business Server doesn't offer any protection to prevent against caller ID spoofing.
+This means that a Skype for Business user can receive a call from the SIP trunk with a spoofed caller ID displaying the phone number or display name (if reverse number lookup applies) of another Skype for Business user.
+Protection to this should be applied on the provider side, PSTN, or PBX gateway.

 ## Man-in-the-Middle Attack